Relative p-adic Hodge theory: Foundations: Perfectoid spaces

-Put $R_1 = P[t^{-1}]_0$, let $R_2$ be the $(t/t')$-adic completion of $P[(t')^{-1}]_0$, and put $R_3 = R_2[t'/t]$.
-In case $R = L$, the morphism $\Spec(R_1 \oplus R_2) \to \Proj(P)$ is faithfully flat, so it can be used to define quasicoherent sheaves and compute their cohomology; this is related to Berger's construction of \emph{$B$-pairs} \cite{berger-b-pairs}.
-In general, one might expect the same to hold, but one cannot quite prove it using faithfully flat descent because it is unclear whether $ \Spec(R_2) \to\Proj(P)$ is a flat morphism.
-Nonetheless, we can salvage something; see Proposition~\ref{P:glueing flat covering}. \end{remark}
+\begin{remark} In case $R = L$, the morphism $\Spec(R_1 \oplus R_2) \to \Proj(P_R)$ is faithfully flat, so it can be used to define quasicoherent sheaves and compute their cohomology.
+In general, one might expect the same to hold, but one cannot quite prove it using faithfully flat descent because it is unclear whether $ \Spec(R_2) \to\Proj(P_R)$ is a flat morphism.
+Nonetheless, we can salvage something; see Theorem~\ref{T:glueing flat covering}. \end{remark}